Thriving on Country

 Wet Tropics Wetland and Cane Drainage Water Quality Treatment Systems

-We are working alongside the Madjandji Aboriginal Corporation, Mulgrave Landcare and local landholders to repair and revegetate up to 7.9 hectares of wetlands and cane drainage systems on Yidinji Country in the Mulgrave catchment.
+We worked alongside the Madjandji Aboriginal Corporation, Mulgrave Landcare and local landholders to restore 8.9 hectares of wetlands and cane drainage systems on Yidinji Country in the Mulgrave catchment.

 The Challenge